GuPai

 - Collecting games - general information

-- Rules: Kap Shap - 2 variants and some suggestions for a rule change
+- Rules: Kap Shap - two variants and suggestions for rule changes

-- Rules: Ho-Hpai - rules suggestion and analysis of both Ho-Hpai and Tok games
+- Rules: Ho-Hpai - rule suggestions and analysis of both Ho-Hpai and Tok

 - Rules: Small Mahjong